-Local sites represent a comprehensive suite of the Borough's locally and regionally important wildlife and geological sites.
-These sites are designated to acknowledge and help conserve their special features, and contribute to the wider ecological network including statutory sites (i.e. SSSI', SAC's and SPA's).
+Local Sites are Doncaster's locally and regionally important wildlife and geological sites.
+They are designated to recognise, and help conserve, their special wildlife and/or geological features, and their contribution to wider ecological networks and ‘green and blue infrastructure’.

-Local sites were previously known as Sites of Scientific Interest (SSI’s), and Regionally Important Geological Sites (RIGS).
-Doncaster's local sites along with other designated sites are shown on the Biodiversity Map.
-Individual site citations, which summarise their features of interest, and full species lists, are available from Doncaster Local Records Centre.
+Local Sites, along with other wildlife conservation sites and habitats, are shown on the Council’s Biodiversity Map.
+Individual Local Site citations, which describe their habitats and features, along with full species lists, are available on request from Doncaster’s Local Records Centre.

 Display your introduction over featured image?: No